Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials: Random matrix theory

 For such a random matrix $\M A$, ensemble of matrices $\M{Φ}^{\rm ref} = \M A · \M A^T$ forms a correlated Wishart ensemble.

 The covariance matrix $\FM C$ as well as the two-particle Green function $\FM G$ have four distinct indices.
 These matrices are referred to as four-point matrices, in accordance with the notation employed in~\cite{Eichmann-bound-states-spectral-2024}.
 In our paper, we use calligraphic letters and wide hats for four-point matrices to distinguish them from standard two-index matrices.
 The covariance matrix $\FM C$ plays a key role in describing the general properties of strongly disordered systems since it contains their main features.
-The structure of $\FM C$ is affected by the fact that in real amorphous solids short-range interactions between atoms dominate over long-range interactions, so the covariance matrix $\FM C$ has a sparse structure.
-At the same time, it has several important properties, which follow from the definition~(\ref{eq:C-corr}).
+In real amorphous solids, short-range interactions between atoms dominate over long-range interactions, which results in a sparse force-constant matrix $\M{Φ}$.
+Therefore, the covariance matrix $\FM C$ also has a short-range sparse structure.
+The random matrix theory remains applicable to such random sparse matrices as long as each particle interacts with $z$ other particles and $zd\gg 1$, as discussed in Appendix~\ref{sec:aver}.